Expatria-Technologies/PicoBOB/README.md

 In addition, the board has a USB micro connector for the 5V that is required for the BOB.
 There is also a push button to reset the Pi Pico without disconnecting power.

 Gerber output files are in the CAM_OUTPUTS folder, along with BOM and Pick and Place files to facilitate easy ordering from JLCPCB.
-Design is licensed under CERN-OHL-P V2.

 ## PicoBOB Overview